Snow Clasico: Professional

 In contrast, and given their win, the Americans took the match in a lighter tone.
 Defender Geoff Cameron expressed the conditions were "the same for both teams" and, regarding the Costa Ricans' outrage, he said "both teams are playing in it, so I'm not sure what their issue would be."
 Brad Guzan, DaMarcus Beasley, Jozy Altidore, and Herculez Gomez celebrated the victory and thanked the fans for their support, whereas Omar Gonzalez called the match "the craziest game I've ever played in my life!"
+It was also pointed out that Costa Rica had the opportunities to lodge a complaint with the officials during the game, including during the stoppage after halftime when both captains met with the referee and the coaches talked to him, but did not; the feeling was expressed that Costa Rica's complaints occurred only after the game because they had lost.

 Jurgen Klinsmann, who defended the continuity of the match, expressed that "the match was equal for both teams and what the referee wanted by stopping the match was asking [the stadium personnel] to make the field lines visible, and those were cleared."
 He also said that "both teams would have liked to play on a big, green surface, but we had some fun anyway."
 Months later, he expressed that "We know that some people are angry because of the snow match, but it was not our fault.
 I did not ask God to send us snow." and that the United States would have won by more goals without snow.